 The course consists of seven modules.
 Each module contains materials such as articles, graphics, and short videos.

 We estimate that the entire course will take 1.5 to 4 hours to complete, depending on your prior accessibility knowledge and how quickly you work.
 You can complete the course in one sitting or one module at a time.
+Please don’t attempt to speedrun the course by skipping the modules and going straight to the quizzes.

 After Completing the Course